-A number of steep slopes have been identified within the Study Area.
+A number of natural steep slopes have been identified within the Study Area.
 The reason for identifying the steep slopes is to highlight areas where existing ground slopes may be marginally stable.
-For the purposes of this report, a steep slope has been defined as an area of land having a natural gradient between 1 in 3 (ie: a grade of 33 %, or an angle to the horizontal of 18°) and 2 in 1 (ie: a grade of 200 %, or an angle to the horizontal of 63°).
+For the purposes of this report, a natural steep slope has been defined as an area of land having a natural gradient between 1 in 3 (i.e. a grade of 33 %, or an angle to the horizontal of 18°) and 2 in 1 (i.e. a grade of 200 %, or an angle to the horizontal of 63°).

 The maximum slope of 2 to 1 represents the threshold adopted for defining a cliff.
 The minimum slope of 1 to 3 represents a slope that would generally be considered stable for slopes consisting of rocky soils or loose rock fragments.
-Clearly the stability of natural slopes varies depending on their soil or rock types, and in many cases, natural slopes are stable at much higher gradients than 1 to 3, for example talus slopes in sandstone.
+These natural steep slopes were identified from the surface level contours that were generated from the two metre surface contours of the area, and the locations of these steep slopes have been shown in Drawing No. MSEC353-07.
+The steep slopes located directly above the proposed longwalls within the Study Area typically have natural grades of up to 1 in 1, or a maximum angle to the horizontal of 45°.